yenchenchou/mle-career-path/Docker/README.md

 | Each entry can get docker-compose to build image| K8S expects all images to already be built -> make sure the image is hosted on hub|
 | Each entry in `services` represents a contqiner | One config file per pbject we want to create -> make one config file to make pods|
 | Each entry defines the networking (ports) | Manual set up is needed -> set a config file for networking|

+### Important notes

+1. We only work with the master in the K8S cluster.
+But of course you can still access manually such as using Docker.
+2. K8s don't build image
+3. The master decide which node to run the container by default
+4. We update the desired config file to the master so that we can control K8S
+5. The master will run consistantly
+6. Use Declarative approach as possible instead of imerative approach unless neccesary
+7. The `name` and `kind` together are a unique identifier to help K8S to find the existing object/pod and update it instead of creating an entire new one
+8. According to K8S, things like num containers, name, port are not editable.
+Update by using the image is the only way.
+So we need to use `deployment`
+9. The reason we sometims mess up with docker inside the pod: clean the cache or debug.
+You may either use `kubectl` or `docker`.

+## Usage

+1. update image but does not touch anything from deployment.yaml `Deployment`:

+    `kubectl set image object_type/object_name container_name=new_image_to_use`

+    For exmaple:

+    `kubectl set image deployment/client-deployment client=stephengrider/multi-client:v5`